Checklist: Health care

 In health care, particularly surgery, checklists may be used to ensure that the correct procedure is carried out on each patient.
 Checklists have been used in healthcare practice to ensure that clinical practice guidelines are followed.
-An example is the WHO Surgical Safety Checklist developed for the World Health Organization and found to have a large effect on improving patient safety.
+An example is the WHO Surgical Safety Checklist developed for the World Health Organization and published in 2008, which has been found to have a large effect on improving patient safety.
 According to a meta-analysis after introduction of the checklist mortality dropped by 23% and all complications by 40%, but higher-quality studies are required to make the meta-analysis more robust.
 Checklist use in healthcare has not always met with success and transferability between settings has been questioned.
 A survey found them to have no statistical effect in a cohort of hospitals in the Province of Ontario in Canada.
 In the UK, a study on the implementation of a checklist for provision of medical care to elderly patients admitting to hospital found that the checklist highlighted limitations with frailty assessment in acute care and motivated teams to review routine practices, but that work is needed to understand whether and how checklists can be embedded in complex multidisciplinary care.